 Herefordshire is one of the least spoiled and most beautiful counties in England.
 Its story is an epic poem, punctuated by Iron Age hill forts and the meanderings of rivers.
-Our house, Callow Farm in Callow, just south of Hereford, dates mainly from the 16th and 17th centuries, with 18th century additions, but there are also traces of wattle and daub, that suggest an earlier structure in the Middle Ages, when the farm here was held by the Knights Templar.
+Our house, Callow Farm in Callow, just south of Hereford, dates mainly from the 16th and 17th centuries, with some more modern, 18th century additions, but there are also traces of wattle and daub, that suggest an earlier structure in the Middle Ages, when the farm here was held by the Knights Hospitaller.

 I am making a study of the antiquarian work of Rev. John Duncumb, who researched a great deal of Herefordshire’s history.
 He published some volumes in his lifetime; others based on his work were published later, and I am now delighted to be able to make Duncumb’s manuscript History of the Hundred of Webtree, long believed to be lost, available for local and family history research for the first time.

 I have started researching the history of Callow Farm, and also of the villages of Callow and Dewsall, and intend to provide more information about both on this web page in due course.
 For the Queen’s Platinum Jubilee I gave a talk on Callow’s history in the parish church here, as part of a parish history walk, organised by Angie Gibbs.
 The text of the talk has been published on the Callow Parish Hall website’s parish history page, which I helped create in February 2023.